cambridge-cares/TheWorldAvatar/Agents/EnergyPerformanceCertificateAgent/README.md

 ### **2) Accessing Github's Container registry**

-While building the Docker image of the agent, it also gets pushed to the [Container registry on Github].
+While building the Docker image of the agent, it also gets pushed to [CARES container registry on Github].
 Access needs to be ensured beforehand via your github [personal access token], which must have a `scope` that [allows you to publish and install packages].
 To log in to the [Container registry on Github] simply run the following command to establish the connection and provide the access token when prompted:
 ```
   $ docker login ghcr.io -u <github_username>
   $ <github_personal_access_token>
 ```

-### **3) Accessing CMCL docker registry**
+### **3) Accessing CMCL Docker registry**

-The agent requires building the [Stack-Clients] resource from a Docker image published at the CMCL docker registry.
+Building the agent requires the [Stack-Clients] resource from a Docker image published at the CMCL docker registry.
 In case you don't have credentials for that, please email `support<at>cmclinnovations.com` with the subject `Docker registry access`.
 Further information can be found at the [CMCL Docker Registry] wiki page.

 ### **4) VS Code specifics**

 In order to avoid potential launching issues using the provided `tasks.json` shell commands, please ensure the `augustocdias.tasks-shell-input` plugin is installed.

 &nbsp;
 ## 1.2 Spinning up the core stack

 Navigate to `Deploy/stacks/dynamic/stack-manager` and run the following command there from a *bash* terminal.
-To [spin up the stack], both a `postgis_password` and `geoserver_password` file need to be created in the `stack-manager/inputs/secrets/` directory (see detailed guidance following the provided link).
+To spin up the stack, both a `postgis_password` and `geoserver_password` file need to be created in the `stack-manager/inputs/secrets/` directory (see detailed guidance in the [Stack Manager] README).
 There are several [common stack scripts] provided to manage the stack:

 ```bash
 # Start the stack (please note that this might take some time)